 Jim Brumm served as Executive Vice President and General Counsel of Mitsubishi Corporation’s US subsidiary and on the board of Mitsubishi Corporation in Japan.
 He has served and continues to serve on a number of boards involved in bird conservation, indigenous peoples rights, animal welfare, and conservation science.
 Jim has a deep interest in and commitment to conservation and to indigenous peoples and community rights and development.
-He is also a birder but claims he is nowhere near as good as his good friend and Amazon Conservation Board Member Jeff Woodman.

 He currently serves as Chair for Amazon Conservation's Board of Directors.